094459/newsletter-oss-projects/README.md

 [eks-saas-gitops](https://aws-oss.beachgeek.co.uk/3k1) This repository offers a sample pattern to manage multi-tenancy in a Kubernetes cluster using GitOps with Flux.
 The provided CloudFormation template automates the deployment of necessary AWS resources and sets up an environment ready for GitOps practices. (#184)

+**language-server-runtimes**

+[language-server-runtimes](https://aws-oss.beachgeek.co.uk/3qe) is a JSON-RPC based protocol for interactions between servers and clients (typically embedded in development tools).
+The README covers details around specification support and features supported, that will help you tailor this to your needs.(#192)

 **llrt**

 [llrt](https://aws-oss.beachgeek.co.uk/3mm) - Low Latency Runtime (LLRT) is a lightweight JavaScript runtime designed to address the growing demand for fast and efficient Serverless applications.
 LLRT offers up to over 10x faster startup and up to 2x overall lower cost compared to other JavaScript runtimes running on AWS Lambda.
 It's is built in Rust, utilising QuickJS as JavaScript engine, ensuring efficient memory usage and swift startup. (#188)

+**load-test-llm-with-locust**

+[load-test-llm-with-locust](https://aws-oss.beachgeek.co.uk/3qg) provides an example of how to perform load testing on the LLM API to evaluate your production requirements.
+The code is developed within a SageMaker Notebook and utilises the command line interface to conduct load testing on both the SageMaker and Bedrock LLM API.
+If you are not familiar with Locust, it is an open source load testing tool, and is a popular framework for load testing HTTP and other protocols.
+Its developer friendly approach lets you to define your tests in regular Python code.
+Locust tests can be run from command line or using its web-based UI.
+Throughput, response times and errors can be viewed in real time and/or exported for later analysis.(#192)

 **localstack-aws-cdk-example**